paholg/paholg.github.io/_dimensioned/work-with-others.md

 dim_impl_binary!(Cross, cross, MulDim, Vector3 => Vector3);
 ```

-Note that this macro expects the argument to be of the same type as the caller.
-If we
+Note that this macro expects the argument to have the same value type as the caller.
+If
-need more flexibility, then we can manually do what these macros do without too much
+we need more flexibility, then we can manually do what these macros do without too much
 difficulty.
-For this example, at least, nothing else is necessary, and we can run the
+For [this example](https://github.com/paholg/dimensioned/blob/master/examples/vector3a.rs), at least, nothing else is necessary, and we can run the
 full gamut of vector operations.

 ### <a name="ExampleB"></a>Example B - Working with a generic type